PiyushKarmhe/PiyushKarmhe/README.md

 <h4>

     Hi👋, I'm Piyush Karmhe.
 A passionate soul from India.
-Currently a student, doing B.Tech in Computer Science Engineering with Spinalization in Artificial Intelligence and Machine Learning.
+Currently a student, doing B.Tech in Computer Science Engineering with Specialization in Artificial Intelligence and Machine Learning.

     I am currently an intermediate in Data Science / Analytics working with different kinds of datasets like Walmart, Uber, IMDB, HR and building prediction models     using ML and DL algorithms, doing Sentimental analysis of Twitter tweets.